rx-angular/rx-angular/libs/template/README.md

 The `push` pipe serves as a drop-in replacement for angulars built-in `async` pipe.
-Just like the `*rxLet` Directive, it leverages a `RenderStrategy` under the hood which in turn takes care of optimizing the `ChangeDetection` of your component.
+Just like the `*rxLet` Directive, it leverages a `RenderStrategy` under the hood which in turn, takes care of optimizing the `ChangeDetection` of your component.

 The rendering behavior can be configured per PushPipe instance using the strategy parameter.
 You find more information about [`RenderStrategies`](#RenderStrategies) in the sections below.